PhenomML/Stats285_F23/hw5_instructions.md

 1. Open the `hw5_reduce.ipynb` notebook on the Github website.
 2. Click the 'Open in Colab' button.
 (Alternatively, you can go directly to [this link](https://colab.research.google.com/github/adonoho/Stats285_F23/blob/main/hw5_reduce.ipynb)).
-   * **CAUTION:** By default, you will not be able to save changes (which we will ask you to make in next steps) to this notebook.
+   * *Warning:* By default, you will not be able to save changes (which we will ask you to make in next steps) to this notebook.
+To save changes, you will need to make a copy of the notebook in your Google Drive by clicking File -> Save a copy in Drive.
-   * To save changes, you will need to make a copy of the notebook in your Google Drive by clicking File -> Save a copy in Drive.
+   * Make sure you are logged into your `suid@stanford.edu` Google account.
+Otherwise, you will not be able to read the from the GBQ database.
 3. Run the code in the notebook.
     * This code will read the data from the cloud database and perform the Tall & Skinny SVD to form an approximation of `v_true` (defined in the `generate_data` function of `map_function.py`)